duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_6_handling_db21m.md

 - Make sure the Duckiebot is powered on and connected to the network.
 You can verify the latter by launching, e.g., `dts fleet discover` and finding that your Duckiebot is on the list.

-- Open a terminal on the laptop and run:

-    laptop $ dts duckiebot battery upgrade ![hostname]
+- Open a terminal on the laptop and run `dts duckiebot battery upgrade ![hostname]`, where `![hostname]` is the name of the Duckiebot to which the battery is plugged in.

 If a Duckiebattery is detected, the prompt will show the currently installed version of the software as well as the latest one available.

 Note: if you wish to just check the software version of the code, press `n` now and abort the process.

 - To initiate the battery software upgrade procedure, type `y` and press <kbd>Enter</kbd>.